Adverse Possession in Texas

 Civil Practice & Remedies Code Section16.025 (the five-year statute) states:

-Civil Prac. & Rem.
-Code Sec.
-16.025(a).
-[The original owner] must bring suit not later than five years after the day the cause of action accrues to recover real property held in peaceable and adverse possession by another who: (1) cultivates, uses, or enjoys the property; (2) pays applicable taxes on the property; and (3) claims the property under a duly registered deed. (b) This section does not apply to a claim based on a forged deed or a deed executed under a forged power of attorney.
+(a) [The original owner] must bring suit not later than five years after the day the cause of action accrues to recover real property held in peaceable and adverse possession by another who: (1) cultivates, uses, or enjoys the property; (2) pays applicable taxes on the property; and (3) claims the property under a duly registered deed. (b) This section does not apply to a claim based on a forged deed or a deed executed under a forged power of attorney.

-This is self-explanatory.
 Note that under this five-year statute, some sort of deed of record is still required.

 The Ten-Year Statute

-Civil Practice & Remedies Code Section 16.026 (the ten-year statute also called the bare possession statute) states:
+Civil Practice & Remedies Code Section 16.026 (the ten-year statute, also called the bare possession statute) states:

 Civ.
 Prac. & Rem.
 Code Sec.
-16.026
+16.026.
+[The 10-Year Bare Possession Statute]

 (a).
 [The original owner] must bring suit not later than 10 years after the day the cause of action accrues to recover real property held in peaceable and adverse possession by another who cultivates, uses, or enjoys the property.